King Edward's School, Birmingham: Extracurricular activities

+There are four main sports at KES; rugby and hockey in the winter and athletics and cricket in the summer.
+Other sports played at KES include tennis and water polo.
 The water polo team has won the English Schools Under-19 Water Polo competition in 2002 and 2008, the latter win being accompanied by the Warwickshire Cup.
 Numerous players have been called to the City of Birmingham Youth Squad and English Schools Water Polo teams.
-The school runs a water polo tour every so often, with the most recent tour in Cyprus taking place from 23 to 29 October 2019.